slint-ui/slint/docs/reference/src/language/builtins/callbacks.md

 Don't use this callback to initialize properties, because this violates the declarative principle.

-Even though the `init` callback also exists on top-level, exported components (e.g. `Window`), it cannot be bound to backend code (i.e. an `on_init` function does not exist in the generated code).
+Even though the `init` callback exists on all components, it cannot be set from application code, i.e. an `on_init` function does not exist in the generated code.
 This is because the callback is invoked during the creation of the component, before you could call `on_init` to actually set it.

 While the `init` callback can invoke other callbacks, e.g. one defined in a `global` section, and you _can_ bind these in the backend, this doesn't work for statically-created components, including